Travelling Sumatra: Everything You Need to Know (Insider’s Travel Guide and Tips)

 Do I Need to Tip in Sumatra?

-If you enlist the services of a local guide in your travels, we do recommend tipping; often, this is the only form of income for the guides, and it can be hard for them to make enough for their families to survive – particularly as Sumatra is not a thriving tourist hub.
+If you enlist the services of a local guide in your travels, we do recommend tipping.
+Often, this is the only form of income for the guides, and it can be hard for them to make enough for their families to survive – particularly as Sumatra is not a thriving tourist hub.

-You can tip as generously as you like, but as a guide, we suggest a minimum tip of 100,000 – 150,000 to your guide if you do a half or one-day trip with them.
+You can tip as generously as you like, but as a guideline, we suggest a minimum tip of 100,000 – 150,000 to your guide if you do a half or one-day trip with them.

 If you find they’ve been helpful, entertaining, or just generally awesome (as most are) feel free to give them a tip.
+The same goes for drivers.

 What is Sumatran Food Like?